Supernova fast flavor conversions in 1+1D : Influence of mu-tau neutrinos: Toy Angular Distributions: three-flavor analysis

 Taking these angular distributions into account, we study the temporal and spatial evolution of the system.
-Firstly, we focus on the linearized regime by solving the dispersion relation and calculating the growth rates.
-Then, we move on to the nonlinear analysis where we numerically solve the evolution equation \ref{eq:eom1} in 1+1 dimension.
+First, we focus on the linearized regime by solving the dispersion relation and calculating the growth rates.
+Then, we move on to the nonlinear analysis where we numerically solve the evolution equation \ref{eq:eom1} in 1+1 dimensions.